BA in Studio Art

 The Graphic Design concentration begins with a thorough introduction to the concepts, history, and practical skills that are foundational to the practice of design.
 Upon this base, Graphic Design students progress to resolving design issues and problems with increasingly complex projects.
 Additionally, members of the AIGA UNO student group have the opportunity to integrate AIGA UNO client projects into their coursework in the Design Studio.

-The Media Arts concentration approaches media making as a contemporary art practice.
+The Intermedia and Digital Art option approaches media making as a contemporary art practice.
 Students are encouraged to take risks, try new genres, mechanics and aesthetics, to think critically and develop a serious practice as an artist.
+Students in the Intermedia and Digital Art option will create innovative digital art using contemporary techniques with a focus on experimentation, image making and story-telling within digital media.

 Students completing a degree or certificate program from Metropolitan Community College in Design, Interactivity and Media Arts (DIMA), Photography, or Video/Audio Communications Arts can, upon successfully completing a Portfolio Review, transfer up to 15 semester hours of their specific MCC concentration coursework toward the 21 semester hour UNO Media Arts Concentration.
 If transfer hours are accepted toward the 21 hour Media Arts Concentration, additional Concentration hours will be advanced UNO coursework selected in consultation with a UNO faculty advisor.